MDP-K – DICOM Import-Tool

 For many years, all common CD/DVD burning stations have offered to additionally back up daily or weekly productions on DVD or BD.
 This continues to be a useful feature because optical media cannot be manipulated afterwards and take up very little space.
 If a medium should actually be defective, the loss of data is manageable, but with tape, fixed pallet or cloud backup it is a big loss.
 Optical media are also robust against magnetism and normal fluctuations in temperature and humidity.
 Due to the always automatic labeling, the media can always be easily assigned.

-The doctor is on the safe side until the day the online archive, for example, is broken and all backup media have to be played back.
+The doctor is on the safe side until the day the online archive, for example, is broken and all backup media have to be restored.
 A disaster of time and effort, because many burning stations have no reading algorithm.

 What happens if this occurs?
 If the data on the hard disks has been destroyed?